dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-environments.md

 ### Set as production environment

-You can set one deployment environment per dbt Cloud project as its production environment.
-You must set a production environment to use features like dbt Explorer and cross-project references, since it represents the source of truth for the production state of a dbt Cloud project.
+In dbt Cloud, each project can have one designated deployment environment, which serves as its production environment.
+This production environment is _essential_ for using features like dbt Explorer and cross-project references.
+It acts as the source of truth for the project's production state in dbt Cloud.

 ### Semantic Layer